rob-moss/terraform-iks/iks-c5/kube/README.md

-# Sample App Workspace
+# Intersight Kubernetes Service kube_config Workspace

-## Use this module to create the Kubernetes sample application through Intersight
+## Use this module to obtain the kube_config through Intersight

 Run the plan from the Terraform cloud workspace.